The Tracey Ullman Show: Development

 To ensure that she was well-versed in American comedy, Brooks began sending her tapes of American sitcoms and variety shows to watch and study.
 Ullman also began visiting and spending time at the Museum of Television & Radio.

-"After I made [the 1985 film] Plenty, I thought it was sad that everyone left London to go home to Hollywood.
+"After I made Plenty, I thought it was sad that everyone left London to go home to Hollywood.
 Thought I'd join 'em. [...]
-I thought of myself as a Peter Sellers type.
+I thought of myself as a Peter Sellers-type.
 No one does American accents better than him.
-Look at Dr. Strangelove and Lolita".
-As one critic noted, Sellars had American director Stanley Kubrick as his visionary and Ullman would get American television and film director James L. Brooks, the man behind such hit television shows as The Mary Tyler Moore Show, Taxi, and Rhoda, and the films Terms of Endearment and Broadcast News.
+Look at Dr. Strangelove and Lolita."
+As one critic noted, Sellers had American director Stanley Kubrick as his visionary and Ullman would get American television and film director James L. Brooks, the man behind such hit television shows as The Mary Tyler Moore Show, Taxi, and Rhoda, as well as the films Terms of Endearment and Broadcast News.
 "I came to America in 1985 and James made me stay.
 If I had a mentor like him in Great Britain, I would've stayed there."